godaddy/javascript/README.md

 ### ESLint

 The styleguide uses `eslint` for all correctness focused linting.
 All strictly style related checking (i.e. whitespace) is handled by `jscs`.
 Only the rules exclusive to `eslint` have been enabled or disabled accordingly to make sure there is no overlap with `jscs`.

-### JSCS

-The styleguide uses `jscs` for all strictly style related checking.
-Many `jscs` rules have auto-fixing enabled.

 ## Additional Suggestions for Best Practices